geno6/how_to/commit_messages.md

 The body of the commit message should use a style similar to the one proposed in this [article by tpope][tpope].
-The body, just like the subject, should use an impertivite tone.
+The body, just like the subject, should use an imperative tone.

 _Inspired by [Angular][angularc] and [Karma's][karmac] commit style._

 **The Footer**

-Here's where we references items in our product management tool.
-[Sprintly][] allows for many different styles of references.
+Here's where we additionally reference items in our product management tool.
+[Redmine][] allows for many different customizable styles of references.

+When fetched from the repositories, commit messages are scanned for referenced or fixed/finished issue IDs.
+Redmine looks for an issue ID and/or special keyword for referencing or changing issue status to "finished".
+After a keyword issue IDs can be separated with a space, a comma or &.

+The keywords are caseinsensitive and at least one blankspace or colon is needed between the keyword and the first hash to produce a match.

+Referencing keywords are "refs", "references", "IssueID" Finish keywords are "finishes", "fixes"

 Here are some examples:

+*   `This commit refs:#1, #2 and fixes #3`
+*   `This commit References  #1, #2 and fixes #3`
+*   `This commit REFS: #1, #2 and finishes #3`
 *   `References #1, #4, and #2.`
-*   `Fix #1.` _note this marks the item as accepted in Sprintly_
+*   `Fixes #1.` _note this marks the item as finished in Redmine_
-*   `Closes #1 and #2.` _note this marks the item as accepted in Sprintly_
+*   `Finishes #1, #2.` _note this marks both items as finished in Redmine_

 Example Commit Messages
 -----------------------